How much money do I need?

 This letter states that you have been approved as a candidate for the One Young World Summits and provides your potential sponsor with information on what One Young World is about in detail.

-This is a presentation that you can either present to potential sponsors or use as a template while talking with sponsors over the phone.
+This is a document that you can either present to potential sponsors or use as a template while talking with sponsors over the phone.
+To be sent a copy of this document, please reach out to [email protected].

 There are a few fundraising platforms you can use to help you manage your sponsorship